inbzar/docs/apps/docs/content/user-guide/sales-channels/index.md

 For each sales channel, you can choose which products belong to that sales channel.
 A product can be available in more than one sales channel.

 Then, when customers place an order from a sales channel, the order is associated with that sales channel.
-You’ll be able to see the sales channel an order was placed from in the Medusa Admin.
+You’ll be able to see the sales channel an order was placed from in the InBzar Admin.

 ---